social-media-ethics-automation/book/_build/reddit/_build/html/_sources/ch03_bots/03_anatomy_of_a_bot/01_control_flow_options.md

 In programming, a function is a small program that you can run from another place in the code (programmer call this "calling" a function).
 Functions also can accept data and options for how they run.
 Code libraries are a collection of functions and data that help with certain tasks.

-In this book, we will be using the [praw](https://praw.readthedocs.io/) code library, which comes with many pre-written functions that help us do actions on Reddit, functions like:
+In this book, we will be using the [praw](https://praw.readthedocs.io/) {cite:p}`PRAWDocumentationa` code library, which comes with many pre-written functions that help us do actions on Reddit, functions like:
 - `subreddit` (to select a subreddit)
 - `submit` (to submit to a subreddit)
 - `submit_image` (to submit an image to a subreddit)